terzeron/FeedMaker/README.md

 FeedMaker
 =========

-Utility set of making feeds from websites
+Utility set for making feeds from crawling websites

 Requirements
 ------------